gvwilson/thirdbit/fiction/maddy-roo/index.md

 "We're home."

 *Sshhzorp… Bzzt… Bzzat-at-at.*
-Dockety's speakers crackled,
+Dockety's speakers crackled.
-making the villagers around them jump.
+The villagers around them jump as they realized the bot was still operational.

 One of the bears raised her ax.
 "No!
 Wait, don't!"
 Maddy scrambled to her feet.
 "It rescued us.